 Usability testing is a proven method to evaluate your product with real people.
-In this complete guide to usability testing, we share everything you need to know to run usability tests and get actionable insights to create better user experiences.
+In this complete guide to usability testing, we share everything you need to run usability tests and collect actionable insights to create better user experiences.

 What is usability testing?

 Usability testing is a type of user research that evaluates the user's experience when interacting with a website or app.
 It helps your designers and product teams assess how intuitive and easy-to-use products are.

 The usability testing process identifies problems with your product you may have otherwise missed—by asking real users (instead of developers or designers) to complete a series of usability tasks on the product.
 The results, success rate, and paths taken to complete the tasks are then analyzed to identify potential issues and areas for improvement.

 The ultimate goal of usability testing is to create a product that solves your user’s problems and helps them achieve their objectives with a positive experience.

 What usability testing is not

 Before we can delve into the specifics of usability testing, we need to dispel some misconceptions.
 User research, user testing, and usability testing are often used interchangeably—but they aren’t necessarily the same.

 User research refers to the overarching act of gathering feedback and insights from product users, and using this to inform product decisions.
 Usability testing is a specific kind of user research done to assess the usability of a product or design.

 To help clarify, here are some UX research methods and techniques that don’t qualify as usability testing: